 Delivered by the Local Government Association (LGA), the Digital Connectivity Programme is a grant funded programme that builds your council’s skills and capacity to take advantage of the opportunities offered by connectivity to your local place and communities.

-The programme will support councils to innovate their connectivity offer to give residents, local businesses and their workforce better connections to meet the challenges of further reliance on the internet exposed through the covid-19 pandemic.
-The inaugural year of the programme will look to support six local authorities from across urban and rural settings to leverage their position as place shapers to improve their connectivity offer.
-Lessons learnt will be shared throughout local government over the course of the programme.
+The programme supported councils to innovate their connectivity offer to give residents, local businesses and their workforce better connections to meet the challenges of further reliance on the internet exposed through the covid-19 pandemic.
+The inaugural year of the programme supported seven local authorities from across urban and rural settings to leverage their position as place shapers to improve their connectivity offer.

-Please find a list of councils on the 2020 programme cohort along with a description of their project beneath.
+Please find a list of councils on the 2020 programme cohort along with a description of their project beneath and links to the work that has been delivered.

-This project aims to create a toolkit to accurately target not-spots and allow other authorities to do the same.
-This project involves data collection, research, and engagement to develop a clear picture of connectivity creating a top-10 list of target areas to improve connectivity.
-This will inform negotiations with providers to make the business case for the commercial viability in these areas.
-Once fibre is laid this will deliver strong social and economic benefits, improving the wellbeing and prosperity of communities.
+This project has created a toolkit to accurately target not-spots and allow other authorities to do the same.
+The project involves data collection, research, and engagement to develop a clear picture of connectivity creating a top-10 list of target areas to improve connectivity.
+This process has involved negotiations with providers to make the business case for the commercial viability in these areas.
+Once fibre is laid the project will deliver strong social and economic benefits, improving the wellbeing and prosperity of communities.